chiiya-chan/jillBOT/index.md

 ## **USER MANUALS**

+### **SLASH COMMANDS**
+_Added slash commands for more interactability between you and the bot_ **UTILITIES SLASH COMMANDS**
+- /permissions: Shows what permissions are needed for the bot
+- /site: Link to the bot's website and top.gg page
+- /ping: Pong!
+**FUN SLASH COMMANDS**
+- /vaporwave: Ｔｈｉｓ ｉｓ ｎｉｃｅ．
+- /8ball: Ask the magic 8ball a question!
+**KAOMOJI**
+- Everything else are kaomojis, which you can distinguish by their descriptions being just kaomojis.

 _Every command starts with “jill!”, a.k.a the prefix, except for auto responses.
 So please understand that when I write a command in here, you need to manually add the prefix.
 Commands are not case-sensitive so you can type it in whichever way, just don’t add unnecessary spaces and it is going to work._
 [Image]https://cdn.discordapp.com/attachments/901781534695100416/908183467571957821/unknown.png